lacduong/TacLINK/README.md

 - May 6, 2020: Conditionally accepted as Regular [CR] (with 8 reviewers)
 - August 30, 2020: Accepted as Regular [AR]

-# A demonstration video of the TacLINK can be viewed at:
+# A demonstration video of the TacLINK can be viewed here

 [![Check video http://bit.ly/TacLINK !](https://github.com/lacduong/TacLINK/blob/master/TacLINK.PNG)](https://youtu.be/1zHOD3cJVys)